Omeprazole for Dogs - Dosage, Usage and Side Effects

 Ranitidine or omeprazole for dogs?

-Ranitidine is a drug that acts in a similar way to omeprazole, interfering with the production of gastric acid in the stomach.
+Ranitidine is an antacid drug that acts in a similar way to omeprazole, interfering with the production of gastric acid in the stomach.
 However, in general, omeprazole seems to have a more potent effect.
 In any case, it will be the veterinarian who will evaluate the dog's specific condition and prescribe accordingly.
+Ranitidine has also been withdrawn or suspended from use in many markets due to a possible carcinogenic risk, so omeprazole for dogs may be the only one available.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.